amartincolby/Rust-Quick-Guide/README.md

     /* At this point, it is important to discuss the relationship of values and identifiers.
 Both values and identifiers are entities existing in memory.
 It is the identifier that determines how the program will interact with the value.
-Values are not inherently mutable or immutable -- again, they are just 1's and 0's in memory somewhere -- it is whether the `mut` modifier is present that determines if the program will _treat_ that value as mutable or immutable.
+Values are not inherently mutable or immutable (again, they are just 1's and 0's in memory somewhere) it is whether the `mut` modifier is present that determines if the program will _treat_ that value as mutable or immutable.